incodehq/incode-platform/README.md

 ##  Maven deploy notes ##

-Only the `dom` module is deployed, and is done so using Sonatype's OSS support (see [user guide](http://central.sonatype.org/pages/apache-maven.html)).
+Only the `cpt` module is deployed, and is done so using Sonatype's OSS support (see [user guide](http://central.sonatype.org/pages/apache-maven.html)).

 #### Release to Sonatype's Snapshot Repo ####